 One common request from users over the years is to help them avoid graphic scenes in movies that might disturb them.
-For years we have tried to do the best we can to create Peetimes during scenes we found to be over the top, or disturbing, compared to the rest of the movie.
-Now we have made it quasi-official by marking these Peetimes as Alert Peetimes.
+For years we tried to do the best we could to create Peetimes during scenes we found to be over the top, or really disturbing (as compared to the rest of the movie).
+Now we have made it quasi-official by marking these scenes as Alert Peetimes.

 This solution comes with a few caveats.
 First, this is obviously very subjective.
 What may be disturbing to one person isn’t even noticed by another.
 However, I think there is a lot of common ground.
 We focus on scenes that have sexual violence, animal cruelty, or torture.
 (Hopefully there’s never a scene that involves all three!)

 Also, this is contextual.
 If you’re watching a gangster movie with lots of torture scenes, then what’s the point of making Alert Peetimes for those?That’s what the movie is about.
 But, if there happened to be a scene involving animal cruelty in a gangster movie, then we’d try to alert you to that.